swaptacular/swpt_accounts/README.md

   command that will be executed if no arguments are passed to the entrypoint.

-  **For each database instance, you must start exactly one container, with this command.**
+  **For each database instance, you must start exactly one container with this command!**

 * `configure`